cdig/take-and-make/README.md

 Sys = ()-> console.log "Sys call"

+# Make is synchronous.
-# If we called Make("Sys", Sys) now,
+# So if we called Make("Sys", Sys) now,
 # our first Take callback would log "Sys call"
-# and our second Take callback would error because Sys.tem is undefined,
+# and our second Take callback would error because Sys.tem is undefined.
-# because Make() is synchronous and immediately runs all matching Takes.

 Sys.tem = ()-> console.log "tem call"